Cognitive Processing Therapy (CPT)

 • Suicidal thoughts

 This list is not comprehensive.
 You may experience symptoms that are not mentioned above.
 Suppose a person meets some of the symptoms above that are not directly related to a traumatic event.
 In that case, the symptoms may indicate another mental health condition, like an anxiety disorder.
-Additionally, for post-traumatic stress disorder to be diagnosed, an individual must meet symptom requirements from several categories.
+Additionally, in order to receive a PTSD diagnosis, an individual must meet symptom requirements from several categories.

 • Experiencing long-lasting or intense trauma